alchemyplatform/aa-sdk/site/smart-accounts/signers/guides/particle-network.md

 } from "@alchemy/aa-accounts";
 import { getDefaultEntryPointAddress } from "@alchemy/aa-core";
 import { polygonMumbai } from "viem/chains";
-import { particleSigner } from "./particleSigner";
+import { createParticleSigner } from "./particle";

 const chain = polygonMumbai;
 const provider = new AlchemyProvider({